mattias-p/topo/README.md

 The background colors of the places and transitions in the diagram do not reflect the color set of the places.
-Instead they are meant to aid understanding the algorithm by separating its different functional parts.
+Instead they are meant to aid understanding the overall structure of the algorithm by separating its different functional parts.

 A double ended arcs is equivalent to one arc in one direction and one in the other, both with the same label.